-Minérale is a typeface that has been designed around unusual stems, whose sides intersect.
-This design was originally imagined as a geometrical exaggeration of the structure on the serifs, where the central part of the vertical stems are thinned.
-Here this phenomenon is pushed to the extreme: rather than a flared rectangle, the stem becomes two triangles joined at the tips, creating a clear, almost luminous zone at the centre of the typeface.
+Minérale is a typeface designed with unusual stems, whose sides intersect.
+It was originally conceived as a geometrical exaggeration of the structure of traditional serif faces, where the central part of the vertical stems are thinned.
+Here this phenomenon is pushed to its limits: rather than a flared rectangle, the stem becomes two triangles connected at their tips, creating a clear, almost luminous zone around the central line of the letterforms.

-Quite sober in its thinnest versions, the typeface becomes more exuberant in its thicker versions: The axis of the thicker and thinner strokes is tilted, resulting in a silhouette close to the “italians”, with their reversed contrast.
-All of the weights are duplexed: with the lighter and heavier versions occupying exactly the same space, all of the permutations are possible.
+Fairly sober in its thinnest versions, the typeface becomes more exuberant in its heavier weights: the contrast is tilted, resulting in a silhouette close to the old “Italian” typefaces, with horizontal stress.

 Thomas Huot-Marchand (1977) divides his time between teaching, the creation of typographical characters and graphic design.
 He is director of ANRT (Nancy) since 2012.